August child tax credit payments issued: Here’s why yours might be delayed

 - Nine weeks since the payment was mailed for those with an international address

-Most households don’t need to do anything to receive the six monthly payments for the remainder of the this year, which are primarily based on 2019 or 2020 tax filings.
-The final half can be claimed next year on the 2021 tax return.
+Most households don’t need to do anything to receive the six monthly payments for the remainder of this year.
+The payments are primarily based on 2019 or 2020 tax filings, and the final half can be claimed next year on the 2021 tax return.

 For eligible Americans who don’t typically pay taxes but qualify for the expanded child tax credit, it’s not too late to sign up through the IRS’s non-filers tool.

-Additionally, a new mobile-friendly sign up tool will be unveiled soon — part of the Biden administration’s effort to ensure all eligible families receive the tax credit, according to the news release.
+Additionally, a new mobile-friendly sign-up tool will be unveiled soon as part of the Biden administration’s effort to ensure all eligible families receive the tax credit, according to the news release.
 The Treasury Department has not provided a launch date yet but said the tool will be introduced “in the coming weeks.”

 More information about the advance child tax credit can be found here.